Overview

 My second book, Fashion and Politics (Beijing: People’s Publishing House, 2013), explores the subtleties of everyday sartorial practices, choices, conformity and resistance in Guangdong province during the Cultural Revolution (1966-76).
 I present three findings.
 First, Guangdong's proximity to Hong Kong and Macao significantly influenced local fashion.
 Many residents received clothing packages from relatives abroad.
 Second, the China Import and Export Fair in Guangzhou, persisting even during the Cultural Revolution, became a source of sartorial inspiration.
 Locals often observed and were influenced by the diverse attire of foreign attendees, which contrasted with their standard revolutionary garb.
 Finally, these sartorial trends set the stage for a major fashion transformation in China from the late 1970s to the 1980s.
 My book challenges prevalent stereotypes of monochromatic, uniform, and gender-neutral dress codes during the Cultural Revolution, highlighting the presence of regionally distinctive and gender-specific choices.

 By merging insights from everyday clothing fashion with the intricacies of mate choices, I've strived for a comprehensive understanding of changing perceptions and dynamics within the PRC.
 Both books, as pioneering works in their respective areas, have been warmly received.
-Notably, Who Will Marry My Daughter achieved best-seller status in 2013, selling 10,000 copies within just two months of its debut.
+Fortunately, Who Will Marry My Daughter achieved best-seller status in 2013, selling 10,000 copies within two months of its debut.

 Awards and Honors

-Academic Appointments and Fellowships:
+Academic Appointments

 - Visiting Scholar, Harvard-Yenching Institute, Harvard University, Aug.
 2016-Aug.
 2017.